Twenkid/Twenkid-Reader-0.1/README.md

 # Twenkid-Reader-0.1
 (Feed) reader &amp; aggregator for Android in Java.
-Developed in a few days (less than a week?) hacking challenge from scratch with no prior mobile-app development experience.
+Developed in a few days hacking session from scratch with no prior mobile-app development experience.
 Thanks to Ivan for the challenge - to build a sample basic "useful app".
 That one had a listview with labels and icons, favorites marking, thumbnails, a simple cache for offline viewing, threading, whatever...
 Developed with Eclipse.

 Created in 2/2013